 Ninety of the people voted that Christian deserved a bigger push based on the interview.
 The other 10 people, not surprisingly, were WWE writers who indicated Christian should instead be switched to the weaker SmackDown brand and lose in every match.
 They instead wanted to give pushes to wrestlers who fans didn’t care about, but were physically large, such as Chris Masters, Viscera, and Gene Snitsky.

-Dr. Walker believed those 10 writers were Dumb F*cks as well.
+Instead, the Dumb F*cks at WWE insisted on pushing stiffs like Chris Masters, Viscera, and Gene Snitsky.
+Dr. Walker believed those 10 writers were Dumb Fcks as well.